CSAEngineeringAG/csa-vmq-rest-crl/README.md

     vmq_rest_crl.default.refresh_interval=10000

 Set the CRL file which should be updated after a successfull API call.
-This file should correspond to the CRL file you define in the SSL listener config of [VerneMQ](https://github.com/vernemq/vernemq/blob/master/apps/vmq_server/priv/vmq_server.schema#L1227)
+This file should correspond to the CRL file you define in the SSL listener config of [VerneMQ](https://github.com/vernemq/vernemq/blob/master/apps/vmq_server/priv/vmq_server.schema#L1227) and you will need **write** permissions:

-    vmq_rest_crl.default.crlfile=/etc/ssl/crl.pem
+    vmq_rest_crl.default.crlfile=/etc/ssl/revoke.crl

 ### Additional Agents